West Albury

 West Albury has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact this region.
-Notable projects include Riverina Highway Sewer West Upgrade, Oddies Creek Splash Park, Albury Local Strategic Planning Statement (LSPS), and Albury Social Housing Redevelopment Projects.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects include Riverina Highway Sewer West Upgrade, Oddies Creek Splash Park, Albury Local Strategic Planning Statement (LSPS), and Albury Social Housing Redevelopment Projects.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.